github-prathma/CookYStories/README.md

     i.e.,

-    <b>Models: </b> Database entities with different attributes
+    - <b>Models: </b> Database entities with different attributes

-    <b>MongoRepositories: </b> Classes that handles the query to the database
+    - <b>MongoRepositories: </b> Classes that handles the query to the database

-    <b>Resolvers:</b> Classes that handles the functionalities for the communication between client and server
+    - <b>Resolvers:</b> Classes that handles the functionalities for the communication between client and server

 ### Frontend:
+* Click on CookYStories_Frontend folder to navigate to frontend code
+* Click on <i>src</i> folder to refer to whole code structure
+*  <b>backend</b> folder consists of all the network call implementations corresponding to the feature in application.
+* To refer to a code related to particular feature, open the folder related to it.

+   For example,

+   <b>userFeed:</b> This folder contains the code related to feed of the user.
+* Further, each feature folder is divided into 3 categories: components, css and pages.

+   i.e.,

+   - <b>components</b> represents views and functionalities code related to corresponding action on the page

+   - <b>css</b> represents the stylesheets related to the feature

+   - <b>pages</b> represents the code related to main feature.
+Example, userFeed has Feed.jsx which represents the main page of userFeed feature.